lilygoose89/startupchiangmai/about.md

 ---
 # Startup Chiang Mai is an effort to shine a light on the startups and entrepreneurs of Chiang Mai

 We know they're out there, so why don't we all know about them?
-We think it's because this scrappy crew may have more talent than confidence.
-Well, we're not really satisfied to let them hide, tinkering away at their projects.
+Maybe it's because this scrappy crew has more talent than confidence, but we're not really satisfied to let them hide, tinkering away at their projects.
 This is a city full of creative people on the brink of a tech revolution, it's high time these hardworking guys and gals get some recognition.

 On this website, you will find a directory of information to help you connect with the people you need to move your project forward.
 You will also find behind-the-scenes stories and get to know the people shaping the startup story of Chiang Mai.

+We believe it should be easy to find people and information, and access resources and expertise.

 ## Why work alone?